asl97/asl97.github.io/blog/2025-07-30_Web_Archive_Data_Retrieval/index.md

 Turns out there was a group archiving the works by the specific creator.

-Guess they never turned to archiver to help on their project.
+Guess they never turned to an archiver to help on their project.

 And I found the group by chance and started researching and putting together something to pull everything off the internet archive.